GerritCodeReview/k8s-gerrit/Documentation/operator.md

 #### gerrit-operator

-This chart installs the `gerrit-operator-crds` chart as a dependency, and the following k8s resources:
+This chart installs the `gerrit-operator-crds` chart as a dependency, and will then install the deployment running the Gerrit Operator with all required components.
-- Deployment
-- ServiceAccount
-- ClusterRole
-- ClusterRoleBinding

-The operator itself creates a Service resource and a ValidationWebhookConfigurations resource behind the scenes.
+The operator can optionally set up validating webhooks if enabled.

 You will need to modify the values in `helm-charts/gerrit-operator/values.yaml` to point the chart to the registry/org that is hosting the Docker container